 It is illegal to even have drug residuals in your blood or urine.
 The Thai police raid clubs and bars regularly, and test everyone, including foreigners.

 Drugs are available in Thailand, particularly in the Tourist areas.
-The rule in Thailand don’t go near drugs.
+The rule in Thailand do NOT go near drugs.
 You don’t know if the guy selling the drugs is working with the police and the quality of the drugs can be questionable.

 You Will Encounter Rats

 As the title suggests you will encounter rats in Thailand.
 At night in built-up areas, you will see rats running around.
-Especially if there is food or rubbish left out on the street.
+Especially when there is food or rubbish left out on the street.

 I have seen two rats chasing each other around the floor of the restaurant.
 Nobody asked for a refund or the waiters didn’t even look surprised.
 And no one attempted to get the rats out of the restaurant.

 It’s just something that you should expect to encounter as you travel around Thailand.

 Finally, these may be the reasons not to visit Thailand.
-As you see the range from 2 tier pricing to fighting with the locals.
+As you see they range from 2 tier pricing to fighting with the locals.
 Now, these should not stop you from going to Thailand but use this as learning about what to expect when going to Thailand and what to plan for.